Lilyhammer: Season 3

 Once the police believe that Jan falsely confessed to the murder, he is released from prison and gets his old job back at the NAV.
 He goes to a seminar, meets another woman and starts a relationship with her.
 They have sex while she is driving and she hits and kills Sigrid's father.
 When Johnny consoles Sigrid over her loss, Alex decides to split with Johnny at Roar's suggestion.
 Alex begins a relationship with Tommy, and Tommy forms his small crew.

-Eventually things come to a head when Tommy's crew conflicts with Johnny's.
+Things come to a head when Tommy's crew conflicts with Johnny's.
 A hitman sent by Tommy's boss in New York kills Tommy.
 Roar returns to Johnny and his brother, and Alex goes back to Brazil.
-Eventually, Johnny tracks down the car that killed Sigrid's father and traces it to Jan's cabin where he and his lover are staying.
+Johnny tracks down the car that killed Sigrid's father and traces it to Jan's cabin where he and his lover are staying.
 Johnny figures out Jan was somehow behind Sigrid's father's death, and decides to kill Jan once and for all.
-With the rest of the loose ends tied up, the season completed.
+With the rest of the loose ends tied up, the season was completed.

 In the last episode, Bruce Springsteen makes a cameo appearance as Frank's other brother, working as an undertaker in New York.